nio-blocks/hash_table/README.md

 Outputs
 -------
 - **default**: One output signal that has an attribute for each `key` and that attribute is a **list** containing a `value` for each matching key found in an input signal.

-If `one_value` is `True`, then each attribute on the output signal has a value that is a single item instead of a list of all matching values.
-If `group_by` is defined, the `group_by` attribute will effectively define a new list of input signals.
-One output signal will be generated for each value found in the `group_by` attribute.

 Commands
 --------